Find Affordable College Courses

 Lynchburg, VA

-With a ranking of #13, Liberty University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Liberty University is a very large private not-for-profit school located in the small city of Lynchburg.
+Liberty University landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Liberty University is a fairly large private not-for-profit school located in the city of Lynchburg.

 Women make up 90% of the nursing majors at the school.